nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 ## §6 — Prop Readability

-### Cob Cop — Evidence as Hero Props
+### Cobb Cop — Evidence as Hero Props

-Every piece of evidence in Cob Cop is a hero prop by definition.
+Every piece of evidence in Cobb Cop is a hero prop by definition.
 The set dressing hierarchy must be built around evidence placement first: the evidence position is established, its silhouette and value contrast are confirmed, and then secondary and tertiary props are placed around it in ways that do not compete with it visually.

 The most likely failure mode is **tertiary prop contamination** — placing small detail objects (cups, papers, personal items) near evidence props at similar scale and value, reducing the evidence's visual priority.
 Every tertiary prop within one metre of an evidence item should be checked against the silhouette test: if it reads as clearly as the evidence item under a single directional light, it is competing with the evidence and should be moved, scaled down, or darkened.